sometimes you gotta switch things up.

 WHAT IS THE BEVERAGE SITUATION?

 Water will be provided for all guests, but if you would like something else to accompany your meal, you may bring that with you.
-This is BYOB, so please bring any alcoholic beverages you might want to consume.
+Unless the event specifically involves booze, all events are BYOB, so please bring any alcoholic beverages you might want to consume.

 where can i see the menu?